Codexterribilis/garrula/README.md

-Garrula: A generative chatbot is an application of Question-Answering ( a sub-field of Natural Language Processing),implemented using a Encoder-Decoder RNNs with LSTM-cells + Attention based mechanism.
+Garrula: A generative chatbot is an application of Question-Answering ( a subfield of Natural Language Processing), implemented using Encoder-Decoder RNNs with LSTM-cells + Attention based mechanism.
 The model is an "embedding Seq2Seq model" built using Tensorflow's Python API (A machine learning library).
-The model was trained on Cornell Movie--Dialogs dataset.
-The reason behind using LSTM cells is that, they have an internal cell state that changes as inputs (words in a sentence in our datawrangler/vocab20000) are fed sequentially into the model.
-This cell state allows the model to consider the context in which an input is recieved, and the output for a given input depends partially on the inputs that came before.
+The model has been trained on Cornell Movie--Dialogs dataset.
+The reason behind using LSTM cells is that, they have an internal cell state that changes as inputs (words in a sentence in our data wrangler/vocab20000) are fed sequentially into the model.
+This cell state allows the model to consider the context in which an input is received, and the output for a given input depends partially on the inputs that came before.
 The model has 20000 input and output nodes (one for each word in the vocabulary) and 3 hidden layers of 768 nodes each.

 "About Dataset":
-Cornell Movie--Dialogs dataset contains conversational reponses(304,713 utterances) exchanged between 9,035 characters from 617 movies.
-These conversational responses mimics a Question-Answering pattern which is used to build a chatbot.
+Cornell Movie--Dialogs dataset contains conversational responses(304,713 utterances) exchanged between 9,035 characters from 617 movies.
+These conversational responses mimic a Question-Answering pattern which is used to build a chatbot.

 "What's happening in the code":
 Garrula is building a lexicon of 20,000 most common words in the entire dataset.